MEGA ENDS STATEMENT (Vision):

 2. Customers and employees feel safe in a shopping environment.

 a.
-Licensing and regulation of businesses provides safe and healthy environments for residents and visitors that
+Licensing and regulation of businesses provides safe and healthy environments for residents and visitors that meet community expectations.

 3. People feel safe using the parks.